mrzzy/alfred/prompts/qna.md

 4. Answer Generation:

    - Synthesize information from retrieved snippets to form a comprehensive answer
-   - Ensure the answer directly addresses the student's question
+   - Ensure the answer directly addresses the user's prompt
    - Include relevant context and supporting details from the source snippets
-   - If the snippets do not contain enough information to fully answer the question, state this clearly in your answer
+   - If the snippets do not contain enough information to fully answer the prompt, state this clearly in your answer
    - Base your answer solely on the information provided in the document snippets

 5. JSON Output Formatting: